 Coffey County purchases the hospital and appoints a board of trustees to oversee operations.

 Waverly and LeRoy Medical Clinics expand the scope of physician services into smaller communities throughout Coffey County.

 An addition to the south end of the hospital allows expanded physical and occupational therapy services, as well as a clinic space (now used for administrative offices), a new cafeteria, and a three-room conference center.

-The Meadows in Burlington offers an alternative to nursing home care by catering to those who are no longer able keep up housework, or are simply ready to enjoy retirement without household maintenance.
-Residents maintain their independence, while receiving minimal assistance and enjoying home-cooked, restaurant-style meals each day.
+The Meadows in Burlington offers an alternative to nursing home care by catering to those who are no longer able to keep up housework or are simply ready to enjoy retirement without household maintenance.
+Residents maintain their independence while receiving minimal assistance and enjoying home-cooked, restaurant-style meals each day.